Steinbeck-Lab/coconut/docs/local-instance.md

     - **Workflow Trigger:** The workflow is triggered by a push event to the `development` branch.
 This ensures that every time code is pushed to the `development` branch, the workflow is executed.
     - **The workflow is designed to:**
         >- **Build Docker Images**: It builds the latest Docker images for both the application and the Nginx server from the source code.
-        >- **Push Docker Images to Google Artifact Registry**: The built Docker images are pushed to the Google Artifact Registry.
+        >- **Push Docker Images to Container Registry**: The built Docker images are pushed to a container registry for deployment.
-        >- **Deploy to GKE (Google Kubernetes Engine)**: The latest images are deployed to a GKE cluster, ensuring the development environment is up-to-date with the latest changes.
  - **docs-deploy:**
     - **Workflow Trigger:** The workflow is triggered by a push event to the `development` branch.
 This ensures that every time code is pushed to the `development` branch, the workflow is executed.
         - **Pushes to the `development` branch**: Whenever code is pushed to the `development` branch, the workflow runs.